Zinc for Kids: Should I Give My Kids Zinc?

-Zinc (along with vitamin C) can be a really helpful in supporting immunity for kids as they transition back to the classroom environment .* Having the right amount of zinc is essential for supporting the immune system and supporting a balanced systemic response .*
+Zinc (along with vitamin C) can be really helpful in supporting immunity for kids as they transition back to the classroom environment.* Having the right amount of zinc is essential for supporting the immune system and supporting a balanced systemic response.*

-Research also connects zinc as a critical factor to supporting immune system function as well as having antioxidant properties and supporting a healthy inflammation response .* One study showed that supplementing zinc improved treatment outcomes of pneumonia in children, stabilizing oxygen levels and body temperature more quickly than placebo .
+Research also connects zinc as a critical factor in supporting immune system function as well as having antioxidant properties and supporting a healthy inflammation response.* One study showed that supplementing zinc improved treatment outcomes of pneumonia in children, stabilizing oxygen levels and body temperature more quickly than placebo.

 Zinc is also important for supporting growth.* A systematic review and meta-analysis of 78 clinical trials found that supplemental zinc in infants and children under 5 increases specific growth outcomes, including height and weight.

-Zinc, like many essential micronutrients, supports brain and cognitive development in growing kids .* It is considered to be essential in the development of neurons (brain cells), neuronal differentiation, physical brain tissue growth (white matter), and multiple other roles in neurobiology [9, 10].
+Zinc, like many essential micronutrients, supports brain and cognitive development in growing kids.* It is considered to be essential in the development of neurons (brain cells), neuronal differentiation, physical brain tissue growth (white matter), and multiple other roles in neurobiology.

 How Much Zinc Do Kids Need?

-Ideally, adequate zinc is obtained from dietary sources, which we’ll discuss in a minute.
-But supplementing zinc can be helpful when correcting a deficiency or as needed for support of key systems, like the gut and immune system.
+Ideally, adequate zinc for kids is obtained from dietary sources, but supplementing zinc can be helpful when correcting a deficiency or as needed for support of key systems, like the gut and immune system.
 BodyBio Zinc has 1.114 mg of zinc per drop.

-Another thing to be mindful of is that RDA nutrient guidelines are meant to merely prevent deficiency of a nutrient, not indicate the optimal amount of that nutrient for a human to thrive.
+Keep in mind that RDA nutrient guidelines are meant to merely prevent deficiency of a nutrient, not indicate the optimal amount of that nutrient for a human to thrive.
 Depending on their nutritional status and other health factors, a child may need more or less than the RDA for zinc.
-We recommend working with a qualified healthcare practitioner to determine an appropriate zinc dosage for your child if you choose to supplement.
+We recommend working with a qualified healthcare practitioner to determine an appropriate children’s zinc dosage if you choose to supplement.